-S&S - AM #4b Valley Fever The following recommendations were provided by the Environmental Protection Agency and refined through discussion with the California Department of Public Health (CDPH). • Prior to construction , provide information on causes, preventative measures, symptoms, and treatments for Valley Fever to individuals who could potentially be exposed through construction activities (i.e., construction workers, monitors, managers, and support personnel); • Continue outreach and coordination with the California Department of Public Health.
-In addition, reach out to county departments of public health to ensure that the above referenced information concerning Valley Fever is readily available to nearby residents, schools, and businesses and to obtain area information about Valley Fever outbreaks and hotspots; and, Design/Construction/ Operation Design/Reporting Monthly or as needed during construction and operation Authority/Contractor Authority/ Contractor At incorporation or completion of design/As needed during construction and At incorporation or completion of design/As needed during construction Impact S&S #1 Impact AQ #1 Impact AQ #6 Accidents at Construction Sites Common Regional Air Quality Impacts During Construction Localized Air Quality Impacts During Guideway/Alignment Construction Localized Air Quality Impacts to Schools during Construction Provide a qualified person dedicated to overseeing implementation of Valley Fever prevention measures to encourage a culture of safety of the contractors and subcontractors.
+S&S - AM #4b Valley Fever The following recommendations were provided by the Environmental Protection Agency and refined through discussion with the California Department of Public Health (CDPH). • Prior to construction, provide information on causes, preventative measures, symptoms, and treatments for Valley Fever to individuals who could potentially be exposed through construction activities (i.e., construction workers, monitors, managers, and support personnel); • Continue outreach and coordination with the California Department of Public Health.
+In addition, reach out to county departments of public health to ensure that the above referenced information concerning Valley Fever is readily available to nearby residents, schools, and businesses and to obtain area information about Valley Fever outbreaks and hotspots; and, Design/Construction/ Monthly or as needed Authority/Contractor Authority/ At incorporation or completion of design/As At incorporation or completion of design/As needed during construction Impact S&S #1 Impact AQ #1 Impact AQ #6 Accidents at Construction Sites Common Regional Air Quality Impacts During Construction Localized Air Quality Impacts During Guideway/Alignment Construction Localized Air Quality Impacts to Schools during Construction S&S - AM #4b Valley Fever Provide a qualified person dedicated to overseeing implementation of Valley Fever prevention measures to encourage a culture of safety of the contractors and subcontractors.
 The individual should have the authority to adaptively manage the implementation of Valley Fever prevention and effect change in coordination with the county Public Health Officer.
 The Valley Fever Health and Safety VFHS designee shall coordinate with the county Public Health Officer and oversee and manage the implementation of Valley Fever control measures.
 The VFHS designee is responsible for ensuring the implementation of measures in coordination with the county Public Health Officer.
-Medical information will be maintained following applicable and appropriate confidentiality protections. operation and operation Impact AQ #9 Localized Air Quality Impacts from HMF and MOWF Construction
+Medical information will be maintained following applicable and appropriate confidentiality protections.
+Operation Design/Reporting during construction and operation Authority/Contractor Contractor needed during construction and operation needed during construction and operation Impact AQ #9 Localized Air Quality Impacts from HMF and MOWF Construction

-The VFHS designee in coordination with the County Public Health Officer will determine what measures will be The following measures have been added to the requirements Impact S&S #1 Accidents at Construction Sites &S - AM #4c Valley Fever for the Construction Safety and Health Plans (CSHPs) regarding preventive measures to avoid Valley Fever exposure (Ch.
+The VFHS designee in coordination with the County Public added to the requirements Impact S&S #1 Accidents at Construction Sites for the Construction Safety and Health Plans (CSHPs) regarding preventive measures to avoid Valley Fever exposure (Ch.
 3.11, Design Features, 3.11.6).
-The Design/Construction/ Operation Design/Reporting Monthly or as needed during construction and operation Authority/Contractor Authority/ Contractor needed during At incorporation or completion of design/As needed during construction and operation Impact AQ #1 Common Regional Air Quality Impacts During Construction following shall Measures to be included in the existing design feature for Ch.
-3.11, "Safety and Security," as well as the CSHP, shall include, but are not limited to the following: Impact AQ #6 Localized Air Quality Impacts During Guideway/Alignment Construction 6 Train workers and supervisors on how to recognize symptoms of illness, and ways to minimize exposure, such as washing hands at the end of shifts; Impact AQ #7 Localized Air Quality Impacts to Schools during Construction 505 - AM 4 2.
-Provide washing facilities nearby for washing at the end of shifts; 3.
+Impact AQ #1 Common Regional Air Quality Impacts During Construction be included in the existing design feature for Ch.
+3.11, "Safety and Security," Impact AQ #6 Localized Air Quality Impacts During Guideway/Alignment Construction S&S - AM #4c Valley Feve 1.
+Train workers and supervisors on how to recognize symptoms of illness, and ways to minimize exposure, such as washing hands at the end of shifts; Design/Construction/ o (Domostino Monthly or as needed Authority/Contractor Authority/ At incorporation or completion of design/As At incorporation or completion of design/As Impact AQ #7 Localized Air Quality Impacts to Schools during Construction Sas - AM #4C Valley Feve Provide washing facilities nearby for washing at the end of shifts; Operation n/Reporting during construction and operation Authority/Contractor Contractor needed during construction and operation needed during construction and operation 3.
 Provide vehicles with enclosed, air conditioned cabs and make sure workers keep the windows closed.
-Equip heavy equipment cabs with high efficiency particulate air (HEPA) filters; and, Localized Air Quality Impacts from HMF and MOWF Construction 4.
+Equip heavy equipment cabs with high efficiency particulate air (HEPA) filters; and, Impact AQ #9 Localized Air Quality Impacts from HMF and MOWF Construction 4.
 Make NIOSH approved respiratory protection with particulate filters as recommended by the CDPH available to workers who request them.